Container shipping Rotterdam to Busan

 |Office address||122, Daegyo-ro, Jung-gu, Busan 48943, Republic of Korea|

-An incoterm is a set of rules to agree on the most important contractual terms and obligations for global trade.
-The Incoterm determines who is responsible for, for example, insurance, transport and all documents.
-Frequently used incoterms are Cost, Insurance Freight (CIF), Free On Board (FOB), Delivery Duty Paid (DDP).
+An incoterm is a set of rules to define the seller’s and buyer’s responsibilities.
+The Incoterm shows how much responsibility you have for the cost and risk of transportation, insurance, duties payable and clearing customs.
+Popular incoterms are Free On Board (FOB), Cost, Insurance Freight (CIF), Delivery Duty Paid (DDP).

-Use the Ocean Shipment Tracking to check where your shipment is right now.
-You can check easily when the freight has been departed from POL (Port of loading), arrived at Port of Destination (POD) and when the cargo has reached its desired final destination.
+Use container track and trace to see where your shipping is at this moment.
+You can see exactly when the cargo is departed from POL (Port of loading), arrived at Port of Discharge (POD) and when the cargo has reached its desired final destination.

-Sea freight from Busan (KRPUS) to Hamburg (DEHAM): match your cargo with container type
+Sea freight from Busan (KRPUS) to Rotterdam (NLRTM): match your cargo with container type

-Would you like to ship a container from port of Busan – (KR PUS) to port of Hamburg – (DE HAM)?
-The first step is to pick the right container type.
-They are available in different sizes (20-ft, 40-ft) and different terms and conditions (LCL shipment or FCL shipment).
+You are going to ship a container from port of Busan – (KR PUS) to port of Rotterdam – (NL RTM)?
+It is important to ask an appropriate container.
+They come in different sizes (20ft & 40ft) and all kind of container conditions (FCL shipment or LCL shipment).
 Well-known shipping lines are APL, China Shipping, CMA CGM, Evergreen, FESCO, Hamburg Sud, Hanjin, Hapag-Lloyd, K Line, Maersk, MOL, MSC, NYK, OOCL, ZIM.
 The port offers an excellent connection to Seoul.
-In the section below you will find extensive information and advice about the most common sizes and types.
-Also click further for information about Container Insurance.
+In the next chapter you will find useful information about the most popular boxes.
+We are happy to provide you with more information about Packing list.

 - The container can be loaded with 11 pallets.